New Disk Group Compatibility Attributes

 Oracle 11g ASM includes two new compatibility attributes that determine the version of the ASM and database software that can use specific disk groups:

-- The minimum version of the ASM software that can access the disk group.
+COMPATIBLE.ASM- The minimum version of the ASM software that can access the disk group.
 In 11g, the default setting is 10.1.

-database initialization parameter setting for any database instance that uses the disk group.
+it defines the format of the data on ASM disksCOMPATIBLE.RDBMS- The minimumCOMPATIBLEdatabase initialization parameter setting for any database instance that uses the disk group.
 In 11g, the default setting is 10.1.

 Compatible.asm should always be equal or greater than Compatible.rdbms parameter